patch/cldr-number-pm5/README.md

 # DESCRIPTION

-Localization includes much more than just translations.
+Software localization includes much more than just translations.
 Numbers, prices, and even percents should all be localized based the user’s language, script, and region.
-Fortunately the Unicode Common Locale Data Repository (CLDR) provides locale data and specifications for formatting numeric data to use with many of the world’s locales.
+Fortunately, the Unicode Common Locale Data Repository (CLDR) provides locale data and specifications for formatting numeric data to use with many of the world’s locales.

-This class provides common attributes shared among different types of formatter classes and methods to instantiate decimal, percent, and currency formatter objects.
+This class provides common attributes shared among the supported formatter classes as well as methods to instantiate decimal, percent, and currency formatter objects.
 The value for any attribute (such as `locale`) will be passed to the formatter objects on instantiation but can be overwritten by manually passing another value for the attribute or calling a setter method on the formatter object.

 ## Methods